-In the Host Name (or IP address) field you enter the IP address of your device.
+- □ In the Host Name (or IP address) field you enter the IP address of your device.
 The IP address (a.b.c.d) consists of 4 decimal numbers with values from 0 to 255.
-The 4 decimal numbers are separated by points.
-To select the connection type, select the SSH radio button in the Connection type option list.
-Click the Open button to set up the data connection to your device.
+The 4 decimal numbers are separated by points. □ To select the connection type, select the SSH radio button in the Connection type entire list. - ☐ To select the connection type, select the SSH radio button in the Connection type option list. - ☐ Click the Open button to set up the data connection to your device.